wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.7.6 =
+= 1.7.7 =
-Updated the spam filters.
+Added an uninstall function to clean up data upon deleting, made a couple fixes to the contact form, made various code improvements, and improved/updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==